FGasper/p5-Sys-Pipe/README.md

 difference for you.

 In Linux, this also exposes the ability to create a “packet mode” pipe.
-Other OSes may allow other functionality.
+Other OSes may allow similar and/or other functionality.
 See your system’s [pipe2(2)](http://man.he.net/man2/pipe2) for more details.

 # STATUS